 The DMV requires you to finish eight hours of education before you can become an auto dealer.
 During these hours, you’ll learn what you need to know to comply with state regulation.
 Additionally, if you choose a good education provider, you’ll learn things to help you build a thriving dealership.

-The state has approved four providers to offer this pre-license education (scroll down to “Dealer Education” to see the list).
+For a dealers license Oregon has approved four providers to offer this pre-license education (scroll down to “Dealer Education” to see the list).
 Make sure you take your hours from one of these education sources so they can count toward your auto dealer application.
 You can take these hours online to learn what you need to know and meet the DMV’s pre-license education requirement from the comfort of your home or office.

 Once you finish your eight hours, your education provider gives you a certificate of completion.
 Hold onto that.
 You’ll need it in step #3.